 Certain groups must enhance their group management reports by adding a consolidated non-financial statement.
 This statement contains a brief description of the business model and must contain information relating to, as a minimum, the five aspects of environmental, social, and employee matters, respect for human rights, anti-corruption and bribery matters.
 Disclosures must be made for these aspects that are necessary for an understanding of the development, performance and position of the group, and of the impact of its business activities on these aspects.

-Appendices 1 and 2 modify and supplement the risk reporting requirements applicable to all sectors by specific risk reporting requirements for credit and financial services institutions and for insurance undertakings.
-Irrespective of whether or not they are publicly traded, credit and financial services institutions and insurance undertakings must present the material characteristics of their group-wide risk management system.
-The risks to which credit and financial services institutions and insurance undertakings are exposed must also be combined into categories of similar risks.
-Appendix 1 therefore requires credit and financial services institutions to present a minimum level of disclosures on counterparty credit risk, market risk, liquidity risk and operational risk.
-Appendix 2 requires insurance undertakings to present a minimum level of disclosures on underwriting risks (classified into property and casualty insurance risks and life insurance risks), the risk of default on insurance business receivables, investment risk and operational risk.
+Appendices 1 and 2 modify and supplement the risk reporting requirements applicable to all sectors by specific risk reporting requirements for institutions and for insurance undertakings and pension funds.
+Irrespective of whether or not they are publicly traded, institutions and insurance undertakings and pension funds must present the material characteristics of their group-wide risk management system.
+The risks to which institutions and insurance undertakings and pension funds are exposed must also be combined into categories of similar risks.
+Appendix 1 therefore requires institutions to present a minimum level of disclosures on counterparty credit risk, market risk, liquidity risk and operational risk.
+Appendix 2 requires insurance undertakings and pension funds to present a minimum level of disclosures on underwriting risks (classified into property and casualty insurance risks and life insurance risks), the risk of default on insurance business receivables, investment risk and operational risk.

 To satisfy the information requirements of the capital markets, the following additional reporting requirements apply to publicly traded parent entities and, in part, to parent entities with a publicly traded subsidiary: